patooworld/PWCloud/Angular-UI-Guidelines.md

-Note that this is not a guide on Angular; this is a guide on the specifics of using Angular inside SQL Operations Studio.
+Note that this is not a guide on Angular; this is a guide on the specifics of using Angular inside Azure Data Studio.

-SQL Operations Studio uses [Angular2](https://angular.io/docs/ts/latest/quickstart.html) to display some UI components.
-SQL Operations Studio uses a slightly different Angular design philosophy than most Angular applications due to the fact that SQL Operations Studio:
+Azure Data Studio uses [Angular2](https://angular.io/docs/ts/latest/quickstart.html) to display some UI components.
+Azure Data Studio uses a slightly different Angular design philosophy than most Angular applications due to the fact that Azure Data Studio:
 - is a fork of an existing non-Angular app.
 - reuses Angular Components from [vscode-mssql](https://github.com/Microsoft/vscode-mssql).
 - uses a custom module loader.

 The UI for standard Angular applications is handled entirely with Angular.
 In such applications, a single root Angular Module is [bootstrapped](https://angular.io/docs/ts/latest/guide/appmodule.html), launching with an entry point into a `bootstrap` (root) component.
 The single root Angular Module persists for the entire duration of the UI's existence.

-SQL Operations Studio's UI is handled differently.
-SQL Operations Studio has a mixture of both raw JavaScript/HTML and Angular.
-SQL Operations Studio has various Angular Modules sprinkled throughout its UI, each of which can be constructed or deconstructed at any time.
+Azure Data Studio's UI is handled differently.
+Azure Data Studio has a mixture of both raw JavaScript/HTML and Angular.
+Azure Data Studio has various Angular Modules sprinkled throughout its UI, each of which can be constructed or deconstructed at any time.

-SQL Operations Studio's unique UI results in the need to have patterns that differ from what the official documentation suggests.
-Specifically, SQL Operations Studio differs in the ways described below.
+Azure Data Studio's unique UI results in the need to have patterns that differ from what the official documentation suggests.
+Specifically, Azure Data Studio differs in the ways described below.

 ### Bootstrapping Modules

 Bootstrapping is the process of instantiating an instance of an Angular Module.
-Bootstrapping an Angular Module in SQL Operations Studio requires the following steps.
+Bootstrapping an Angular Module in Azure Data Studio requires the following steps.

 - Create a root Angular Component.
 This is what describes the initial UI of the Module.
 Pass `this._el.nativeElement.tagName` to `BootstrapService.getBootstrapParams` to receive any parameters you pass when calling `bootstrap`.
 ```